 Dr. Fergusson married Mary B. Mackenzie in Embro, Ontario in 1889.
 She was born on the 14th of April, 1859 in West Zorra Twp.
-Her parents were Murdock MacKenzie and the former Georgina McDonald.
+She was the 2nd of 10 children born to Murdock MacKenzie and the former Georgina McDonald.
+Her parents were farmers and her siblings were; Catherine, John, Isabella, William, Janet, Isabel, Donald, Murdock and Annie.
 Shortly after their marriage, Dr. and Mrs. Fergusson moved to Tilbury, Ontario.

 Dr. and Mrs. Fergusson had two children born to them while they lived in Tilbury, Archibald Mackenzie Fergusson was born on the 25th of March, 1891 and Kathleen Fergusson was born on the 5th of January, 1894.